“Google: I know everything,

 Well, truly said, technology is incomplete without electricity.

-Electrical failures in residential and commercial properties are a show stoppers.
+Electrical failures in residential and commercial properties are show stoppers.
 They need to be addressed immediately and that too by a skilled electrician.
 Read here on when to call an electrician in London

-Understanding the importance of electricity it is equally important to have electricians.
+Understanding the importance of electricity, it is equally important to have electricians.
 Getting qualified to work as an electrician is a lucrative career opportunity.

 Electricians know all the ins and outs of designing and installing the electric system.
-It could be rewiring or installing power system in commercial premises, or street or shop lightings, they are the best subject matter experts.
+It could be rewiring or installing a power system in commercial premises, or street or shop lightings, they are the best subject matter experts.

 Contact details of electricians are always in easy to access location.
-Power failure due to technical issue is not a welcome situation.
+Power failure due to the technical issue is not a welcome situation.

 Imagine you come home on a cold night and the room heater is not functioning or dryer is not working on a rainy day.
 Failure in electricity requires immediate attention as it might be fatal and cause long term damage to the appliances.

 Depending on the type of electrical tasks that you want to work with you can pursue your training.
-For example, if you want to work with domestic setup then there is a different course and if you want to work in factories and commercial setup there is a special diploma for the same.
+For example, if you want to work with domestic setup, then there is a different course and if you want to work in factories and commercial setup there is a special diploma for the same.

 Ideally situated for people below 25 years and are ready to commit for a minimum period of 2 years.